tiffanyj41/hermes/docs/glossary.md

 ## D
 **Dataframe**: A DataFrame is a distributed collection of data organized into named columns.
 It is conceptually equivalent to a table in a relational database or a data frame in R/Python, but with richer optimizations under the hood.
 (Excerpt taken from Spark's SQL Programming Guide).
 In Hermes, the dataframe variable defined in the Data class refers to the dataframe created after reading in the JSON file.

+**Dataname**: Dataname is a variable used in configuration file to refer to the data where each JSON file is coming from.

 ## E

 ## F